aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Cabinet selected by prime minister and approved by the Knesset

-election results: Moshe KATSAV elected president by the 120-member Knesset with a total of 60 votes, other candidate, Shimon PERES, received 57 votes (there were three abstentions); Ariel SHARON continues as prime minister after Likud Party victory in January 2003 Knesset elections; Likud won 38 seats and then formed coalition government with Shinui, the National Religious Party, and the National Union
+election results: Moshe KATZAV elected president by the 120-member Knesset with a total of 60 votes, other candidate, Shimon PERES, received 57 votes (there were three abstentions); Ehud OLMERT won the right to lead the government when his Kadima Party won 29 seats in elections held on 28 March 2006; in May 2006 OLMERT formed a coalition government with the Labor, GIL (Pensioners), and SHAS parties; in October 2006 the Yisrael Beiteinu party joined the government

 Legislative branch:

-unicameral Knesset or parliament (120 seats; members elected by popular vote to serve four-year terms)
+unicameral Knesset (120 seats; members elected by popular vote to serve four-year terms)

 Judicial branch: